zmdominguez/zmdominguez.github.io/_drafts/2018-11-16-reset-prefs.md

 For better readability, the application ID, the leading underscore, and the file extension are stripped out in the UI.

 A neat thing to add here is put up a `Toast` or a `Snackbar` to confirm that the files were reset.
-We opted to leave that out for this gist, and keep it basic.

 Anyway!
 Enough babble, enjoy the gist!